RobertoFreireFerrazPassos/Grafana-loki-dotNet-core/Readme.md

 ## Swagger:

-Run all endpoints to see new logs in the Grafana
+Run some endpoints to see new logs in the Grafana
 ```
 ApplicationWeb (ApiTest)
 http://localhost:4001/swagger/index.html